gardehal/embedded-systems/projects/dumb-door/dumb-door.md

 - Bugs:
   - Status LED should continue to blink during setup (blue = network, yellow = log/datetime, white = misc, errors should blink red plus other colour depending on what failed, eg. red + blue for network)
   - toggleLock runs sync, which can cause status LED to miss cycles on blink.
 Looks a bit odd.
-  - timeout for IP and/or get datetime, slow and unpredicatble.
-Could use internal clock but not reliable

 - V2
   - Redesign frame for ambidexterous brain/battery mounting
   - Use screw attachment for NEMA-17, not custom base and brackets